stuartellis/sve-personal-website/content/articles/prek-containers.md

 To add a hook that uses a container image, you can either specify a remote hook configuration that uses containers, or define the hook directly in the configuration file.
 Many Open Source projects provide remote hook configurations for the tools that they produce.

-> Once you create a configuration file with remote Git hooks, run `prek auto-update --freeze`.
+> Once you create a configuration file with remote Git hooks, run `prek update --freeze`.
 This replaces the version `refs` of any remote hooks with hashes, which protects you from supply-chain attacks against the remote hook repositories.

 If possible, avoid using remote hook configurations altogether.
 Instead, create hooks in your `prek` configuration files.
 This enables you to have full control over the configuration of the hook and which container image it runs.